tonywok/tonywok.github.io/_posts/2019-01-25-simple-code.md

 Rather than “simply” bolting on new functionality, we’re forced to confront how the new functionality fits into our existing understanding of the domain.
 If done right, this can leave us with the tools to adapt as our domain is enriched.

-The idealist is motivated by optimism of future events.
+The idealist is motivated by the optimism of future events.
 The abstraction we come up with will eventually yield returns far exceeding the initial investment.

 The cost identified by the pragmatist is the creation of the abstraction in the first place.